Everglades National Park Florida, USA Travel Guide

 A calming activity that connects visitors with the park's diverse avian life, encouraging a peaceful experience.

-Outside the park, larger cities offer diverse entertainment.
+Beyond the park's borders, larger cities offer diverse entertainment.

 For maximum stargazing and night sky photography, visit during a new moon phase for the darkest skies.